everpub/openscienceprize/pitch.md

 The Pitch
 =========

+Humans process the world through narratives.
+In order to be useful to humans data, computations and visualisations need to be embedded into a narrative.

-Reproducibility, reusability, and remixability are fundamental to the scientific process, and should be built into computational science.
+Reproducibility, reusability, and remixability are fundamental to the scientific process.

-We propose to make reusability and composition a first-class citizen in computational research and publishing by enabling the publication of dynamic and interactive scientific documents that can be verified, altered, reused, and cited.
+We propose to make reusability and composition a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited.

 Specifically, we will do this by: